SaveTubaTeam/saveTuba/README.md

 eas login
 ```

-The first command globally installs eas-cli.
-The last command will prompt you to login to EAS; use our team's [EAS login info](#developer-access) to do so.
+Above, the first command globally installs eas-cli.
+The second command will prompt you to login to EAS; use our team's [EAS login info](#developer-access) to do so.
 The `eas whoami` command should verify that you've signed in.

 Next, we install the gcloud CLI.
 Carefully follow the instructions [here](https://cloud.google.com/sdk/docs/install) to install.
 We will use gcloud for exporting and importing data from Firebase.
 The `gcloud --version` command should verify you've installed gcloud correctly once you've done so.